-Dr Gábor Polyák works for University of Pécs, Institute for Communication and Media Studies as associate professor and for Mertek Media Monitor, a Hungarian NGO dealing with media policy issues as research leader.
+Dr Gábor Polyák works for Eötvös Loránd University as Head of Media and Communication Department and for Mertek Media Monitor, a Hungarian NGO dealing with media policy issues, as Research Leader.

 Adam Szynol is a senior lecturer in the Institute of Journalism and Social Communication at the University of Wroclaw.
 His main research field is the regional daily press in Poland.